DaBlaze/audioBash/README.md

 ## How to Run

-In the audioBash directory we created and changed into run this command this:
+In the audioBash directory we created and changed into run this command:

 ```
 ./audioBash.sh